Just-likely intersections on Hilbert modular surfaces: Change of height under -power isogenies

-We now recall the global geometry of $Z \subset \Hilb$, following \cite[\S4, Theorem 4.2]{BG}.
+Let $Z$ be the non-ordinary locus.
+We recall the following description of $Z$ given in $\S 2$.
 The non-ordinary locus is a union of smooth irreducible curves which intersect transversally at supersingular points.
-There are two `types' of curves -- curves of type 1 and curves of type 2.
+There are two `types' of such curves -- curves of type 1 and curves of type 2 (coming from the local splitting of the Frobenius).
 Every non-supersingular point $x$ on curves of type 1 has the property that $\pdiv_{1,x}$ is ordinary while every non-supersingular point $y$ on curves of type 2 has the property that $\pdiv_{2,y}$ is ordinary.
 Curves of type 1 never intersect (and neither do curves of type 2) while every supersingular point has exactly one curve of type 1 and one curve of type 2 passing through it.
-Finally, the local equations of these curves are precisely as described in the paragraph just above.
+Finally, the local equations of these curves are precisely as described in the paragraph following Proposition \ref{prop: local co-ords}.